A SHORT HISTORY OF ENGLAND IN THE 20TH CENTURY

 The history of poverty

 However in 1903 a more radical organisation was formed called the Women’s Social and Political Union (WSPU).
 Emmeline Pankhurst led it and its members were called suffragettes.
-Some suffragettes broke the law and were imprisoned.
-Some prisoners went on hunger strike but in 1913 the government passed the Cat and Mouse Act which allowed them to release hunger strikers then arrest them again when they recovered.
+Some suffragettes committed crimes like arson and vandalism and were imprisoned.
 However the suffragettes halted their campaign when the war began in 1914.